olala7846/Volleyball-Allstar-Voting-Site/README.md

 go to `http://my.host/_ah/api/explorer`
 first create a election with `voting.createElection` after that see `voting.setupElection`

+## Unit tests
+run `py.test` to start running unit tests new test files with the naming style `test_modulename.py` will automatically be descovered by pytest

 ## Components
 1. Database schema: see `models.py`